ChlodAlejandro/deputy/README.md

 ## Funding

-The initial development of Deputy is covered by a [Wikimedia Foundation Rapid Grant](https://w.wiki/4xk$).
+The initial development of Deputy was covered by a [Wikimedia Foundation Rapid Grant](https://w.wiki/4xk$).
+Deputy is now being maintained through volunteer effort without compensation.